sahthevandal/CSAwesome/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

 .. code-block:: java

-    // To create a new object and call a constructor write:
+    // To create a new object and assign it to a variable write:
+    //
     //   ClassName variableName = new ClassName(parameters);
+    //
+    // For instance:

     World habitat = new World();    // create a new World object Turtle t = new Turtle(habitat); // create a new Turtle object